 Once you have drafted your words you can add additional visual content to support your message and to add to your intended mood in the drawing.
 Camping texts do well with some additional doodles of mountains and a tent.
 Draw your ornaments in a way that they frame your message and complement the overall shape you intended for your drawing.
 Great simple doodles are arrows, flowers, stars, and hearts.
 Another great way to add some quirkiness to your visual statement are swashes for firsts and last letters of a word.
 Swashes can also be used to connect two words visually, and to fill empty spaces between words.

 Want to present your lettering with a cool background?
 Download these free lettering backgrounds for your works, or use the lettering examples for your creative works.
 All images in this article are released under CC0 license.
+Free for private and commercial use.
 Attribution is not required but greatly appreciated.
 For more modern free images click here, or checkout freebies in other blog posts.